ericsun153/Django-based-Web-Blog-Application/README.md

-# blango
+# Django Web Blog

-Starting point for the Advanced Django course.
+A Django-based web blog application where users are able to Comment and see other posts.
 This is the equivalent of the following command:

 ```bash
 $ django-admin.py startproject blango